eead-csic-compbio/kmeleon/README.md

                         Requires -m windows.
 The size of the window for which median k-mer counts will be processed. (default: 50)
 ```
+kmeleon_intervals.py reads a file with kmer counts to create intervals of constant or homogeneous kmer count.

-kmeleon_intervals generates a file in BED-like format without header and with 4 columns:
+It generates a file in BED-like format without header and with 4 columns:

 ```
 chr1	41868	41871	1